cmbrite/EventTrackerProject/README.md

 # Overview
 </h2>

 Study Your Class Off is an all purpose journal for tracking daily study sessions.
 Users are able to create, read, edit and delete study session entries to keep track of their learning progress.
+Users are also able to see their total study time and average study session length.

 <h2 dir="auto">